SIMITGROUP/openapigenerator/README.md

 # Introduction
 The goal of this project is to allow us develop microservices in shortest time, design with low code concept.

-We know openapi is cool, we use swagger or postman for api documentation and design.
-However, it is redundant cause design api, develop api, and ensure api compliance will spend lot of time.
+We know openapi is cool, usually we use swagger or postman for api testing, documentation and design.
+However, design, develop, testing and documentation is redundant work and spend us lot of time.

-In this project, instead of develop restful api, and match with openapi standard, we request developer design openapi, and generate full microservices from the .yaml.
-No code, no extra documentation, no headache.
+This project help developer design openapi v3 once, and it full microservices code for you.
+What you need is working openapi v3 spec.yaml file.
+After code generated, just change the function defined in ***openapi/userfunction.go***.